 Refereed publications are always stronger than reviewed because the reviewers see the entire contribution before making a decision to accept or reject it.
-Reviewed publications in their final form have a tendency to stray from the original intention or purpose that was communicated and reviewed in the abstract by the reviewers.
-In fact, reviewed conference proceedings have a tendency to only include the abstract that was submitted by the author, rather than a complete publication.
+After review, authors of publications tend to stray in their edits from the original intention or purpose that was communicated and reviewed in the abstract by the reviewers.
+In fact, reviewed conference proceedings often only include the abstract that was submitted by the author, rather than a complete publication.
 This is usually because the author ran out of time to write the finished work, or for some other reason chose not to follow-through on the commitment to write the entire work.

 An additional clarification is needed relative to refereed publications.
-Typically refereed publications are called single- or double-blind.
-By default most refereed publications are single-blind, meaning the author removes her or his name and identifying references in the article before submitting the publication for review.
+Refereed publications are typically called single- or double-blind.
+By default, most refereed publications are single-blind, meaning the author removes her or his name and identifying references in the article before submitting the publication for review.
 In single-blind, the author knows who the list of reviewers is (even though the reviewers that have specifically reviewed her or his work may not be known).
 In a double-blind review process, reviewers are not known, specifically nor generally.
 Thus, double-blind, refereed publications are typically considered the highest quality publications.

 A final issue relative to publications regards the term invited publications.
 There are numerous types of invited publications.
 The most prominent type of invited publication is the keynote invitation, that is, to be invited to be the premier presenter at a conference.
 In regards to journal articles, an invited contribution would be the "showcase" article in the particular issue of the journal.
-Typically these are "special issue" or themed journals, where the issue focuses on a specific topic.
-In any event, faculty acknowledging invited publications should be cautious not to overstate or exaggerate the importance of their "invitation".
+These are often "special issue" or themed journals, where the issue focuses on a specific topic.
+In any event, faculty acknowledging invited publications should be cautious not to overstate or exaggerate the importance of their "invitation."